Facebook to pilot new fact-checking program with community reviewers

 Dec 17 (Reuters) - Facebook Inc FB.O said on Tuesday it would ask community reviewers to fact check content in a pilot program in the United States, as the social media platform looks to detect misinformation faster.

+The company will work with data services provider Appen to source community reviewers.

-It will partner with data company YouGov to select Facebook users who will be hired as contractors to review content flagged as potentially false through machine learning, before it is sent to Facebook's third-party fact-checking partners. (https://bit.ly/35yGukD)
+The social media giant said data company YouGov conducted an independent study of community reviewers and Facebook users, who will be hired as contractors to review content flagged as potentially false through machine learning, before it is sent to Facebook's third-party fact-checking partners. (https://bit.ly/35yGukD)

 Facebook is under pressure to police misinformation on its platform in the United States ahead of the November 2020 presidential election.